-- a) TNPA will use the most economic means to issue procurement documents to framework contractors. - b) Contractors in the framework contract must have a capability to provide timeous responses to call offs.
-Only contractors possessing correct cidb grading and class of class of work in a framework contract will be awarded a contract. - c) The tender period for invitation of tenders, Request for Quotations (RFQs) or call offs for firms in a Framework Contract will vary between twelve (12 hours) up to thirty (30) days,
+- a) TNPA will use the most economic means to issue procurement documents to framework contractors. - b) Contractors in the framework contract must have a capability to provide timeous responses to call offs. - c) The tender period for invitation of tenders, Request for Quotations (RFQs) or call offs for firms in a Framework Contract will vary between twelve (12 hours) up to thirty (30) days, depending on the nature and/or urgency of services or works.

-- depending on the nature and/or urgency of services or works. - d) Contractors in the framework contract must ensure that they are capable of responding to TNPA, with their complete submission, within such limited times. - e) The Period to respond to "call offs" or Request for Quotations is as follows: - For Emergency works, the tender period or response time to a call Off / RFQ is anything between twelve (12) hours to fourteen (14) days. - For Urgent works, the tender period or response time to a call Off / RFQ is anything between forty eight (48) hours (2 days) to fourteen (14) days. - For Critical works, other than emergency and urgency works as defined, the tender period or response time to a call off / RFQ is anything between seven (7) days to Twenty one (21) days - For Major works, the tender period or response time to a Call Off / RFQ is anything between fourteen (14) thirty (30) days.
+- d) Contractors in the framework contract must ensure that they are capable of responding to TNPA, with their complete submission, within such limited times. - e) The Period to respond to "call offs" or Request for Quotations is as follows: - For Emergency works, the tender period or response time to a call Off / RFQ is anything between twelve (12) hours to fourteen (14) days. - For Urgent works, the tender period or response time to a call Off / RFQ is anything between forty eight (48) hours (2 days) to fourteen (14) days. - For Critical works, other than emergency and urgency works as defined, the tender period or response time to a call off / RFQ is anything between seven (7) days to Twenty one (21) days - For Major works, the tender period or response time to a Call Off / RFQ is anything between fourteen (14) - thirty (30) days.